 Course Topics by Week¶

-- UNIX, filesystems, environments and the Python ecosystem
+- Bootcamp: UNIX, filesystems, environments and the Python ecosystem

 - Pure Python programming, calculations, variables, datatypes and scripts